 The County does not retain all of the property taxes it collects for its own purposes.
-The bulk of the funds collected are disbursed to other agencies.
-For fiscal year 2012-13, the County retained approximately 12.23% of the total amount collected (and is budgeted to retain 12.23% in fiscal year 2013-14).
+The majority of property taxes collected by the County are disbursed to other agencies.
+For Fiscal Year 2012-13, the County retained approximately 12.23% of the total amount collected (and is budgeted to retain 12.23% in Fiscal Year 2013-14).
 The remainder is distributed according to State law (AB 8), which established a tax-sharing formula, and State redevelopment law (See "-Redevelopment Agencies" below).
-Taxes levied for the purpose of repaying general obligation debt, special taxes and assessments are passed on in their entirety, less any allowable collection charges.
+Taxes levied for the purpose of repaying general obligation debt, special taxes and assessments are applied to pay such obligations, less any allowable collection charges.